eugeneyp/camino/camino.md

 permalink: /camino/
 ---

-Camino de Santiago
-April 2019
+In the spring of 2019, I walked the Camino de Santiago, across Spain in 40 days and over 800km.

 {% for camino_day in site.camino %}
   <a href="{{ camino_day.url }}">